What’s on your plate today, my friend?

 To make it even easier, apply Tips 1 + 2 to your smoothie routine:

-- As you do your wash n’ chop, prep your smoothie ingredients and toss them into the silicone storage bags we were just chatting about.
+- As you do your wash n’ chop, prep your smoothie ingredients and toss them into some reusable silicone storage bags.

 Tip #4 – Keep it simple